alttch/eva3/doc/always_exec.rst

   already open, you can only rely on the stoppers in the motor controller if any.
 If there are none - the motor will keep moving until the mechanism breaks down.
-Of course, the motor controller is always equipped with stoppers, but it's better to keep it safe than sorry.
+Of course, the motor controller is always equipped with stoppers, but it's better to keep it safe than be sorry.

 It is impossible in the following cases:

-* If you run the actions "on" and "off" in a same way: i.e. to switch on a TV-set by sending a signal to IR-controller.
-A TV-set often had the same button (and IR signal) for "on" and "off".
+* If you run the actions "on" and "off" in the same way: e.g. to switch on a TV-set by sending a signal to IR-controller.
+A TV-set often has same button (and IR signal) for "on" and "off".
 As a result, we will think that a TV-set is "switched on again", but it is switched off instead.
 * If you run a command that can damage your equipment or cause an undesirable effect when "on" is called for the unit which's already "on": the example can be door or motor without any stoppers.